cmu-sei/causal-lair/doc/air-book/src/02-getting-started.md

 - Permissions to run a Docker container and any other supporting tools
 - Local copies of datasets to use with the AIR tool

-### Model (if AIR analysis is intended for an existing model)

-- Must be an AI/ML model (e.g., classifier) that operates on structured or tabular data, relying on numerical, categorical, or time-series features — not unstructured data such as images, audio, or natural language text
-- Should have a single outcome variable that the classifier is predicting (e.g., mission success, threat assessment, component failure)
-- Should be run against multiple scenarios to predict the outcome above (e.g., does location affect mission success, does operating system affect threat assessment, does weather affect component failure)
-- Should be compatible with use in an R environment and able to utilize a `predict()` function — **or** allow the user to predict output given user-defined input to predict Average Treatment Effect (ATE)
-- Must not require GPU acceleration or external hardware not currently supported by the tool
-- Unsupervised models, text classifiers, image classifiers, and most applications of generative AI are not currently supported

 ### Data

 - Must be tabular `.csv` format with a header specifying variable names with no spaces in the variable names